 With twenty years of experience in data analytics, evaluation, research, design, development, and innovation, Sue is an expert in the end to end innovation process.
 While at MaRS, Sue has been the lead designer and project manager on complex projects and programs in the areas of social and municipal procurement innovation, systemic design, experiential futures, and social innovation.
 She is currently leading the design, strategy, and product development of an innovation ecosystem impact accelerator, and supporting the public procurement – net zero mission.
 Sue is also the Co-Founder and Director of Operations for Creative Reuse Toronto.

-Senior Manager, Cleantech
+Senior Manager, Corporate Innovation

-Director, Corporate Innovation
+Manager, Corporate Innovation

 Ian Spence